matrix-org/matrix-appservice-slack/README.md

 Setup
 -----

+1. Create a new Matrix room to act as the administration control room.
+Note its internal room ID.

 1. Pick/decide on two spare local TCP port numbers to use.
 One will listen for messages from Matrix and needs to be visible to the homeserver.
 The other will listen for messages from Slack and needs to be visible to the internet.